info@macrisschool.org +504 2217-0943, 2217-0944, 2217-0945

 Employment Status: Full-Time

-Reports to: Principal/Director/Academic Coordinator
+Reports to: Principal/Academic Coordinator

 Description: An elementary homeroom teacher is expected to be able to prepare and deliver interdisciplinary learning experiences in Teaching all areas of the primary curriculum, including but not limited to Language Arts, Math, Science and Social Studies.
 In a bilingual school environment, teachers need to have an understanding of second language learning and language acquisition.
 Since we follow a U.S. curriculum, teachers are expected to have knowledge and experience in teaching all English literature as well as speaking, listening, reading, and writing skills.